Hyperkalemia

 • Familial pseudohyperkalemia

-• Banana, potatoes, melons, citrus juice, and avocados
+• Bananas, potatoes, melons, citrus juice, avocados, red meat, nuts, and dried fruits

 • Salt substitutes given to chronic kidney patients